 This page is a mixture of Social Emotional Learning and Universal Design for Learning right now.
-As I unravel these three and their intertwined relationship, I will likely separate them and spend more time with each.
+As I unravel these and their intertwined relationship, I will likely separate them and spend more time with each.
 Until then, I see Universal Design for Learning working with Social Emotional Learning/Skills toward Inclusion.
 It’s a neatly tied bundle, to be untangled later.

 These are my current heroes.
 Read below for information and resources about each.

 Leah Kuypers has developed the Zones of Regulation® framework as a way of teaching self-regulation.
 Regulation is sometimes called: self-control, self-management, or impulse control.
 I often use her framework as an introduction to social emotional learning, especially for elementary school-aged children.
 Read more about the framework here.
 Find more resources on her website.
 Find supplementary resources here.

 Shelly Moore is an Educational Consultant and passionate advocate for Inclusion and Universal Design for Learning.
 Her work is inspired by direct experience and is fueled by a commitment to all learners.
 Follow Shelly on her Blog: “Blog Some More” and check out her innovational teaching resources, Listen to her Podcasts, Five Moore Minutes here.
 Or you can also read her book One Without the Other.

 Jen Townsend is an Educational Consultant who has developed the “SEE-KS” framework: “Social and Emotional Engagement, Knowledge & Skills“.
 She focuses on Social Emotional Learning and has resources to support Universal Design for Learning.
 Her framework is an effective scaffold to include (and inspire) all learners and offer classroom intervention.
 She explicitly and clearly breaks down the steps and skills for learners, including those who are: non-verbal (“before words”), emerging language, and conversational language.
 Find her framework and more resources on her website.